 NS-Timeline in Styria

-Since this exhibition was conceived mainly for students, I decided to work on a mapping approach which could already be familiar to a young audience: that of a “Crazy Wall” or “Evidence Board” as in crime movies.
-Information and archival material have been conveyed as elements of an investigation, the camera exploring surfaces on which notes and photos have been placed and where strings connect events and images – thus the story is easy learned and kept in mind.
-The video is intended not only as an introduction to the exhibition itself, but also as a way to highlight the exciting research work behind it – also as an incentive for possible future study paths.
+As this exhibition was mainly conceived for students, I decided to work with an approach to mapping that might be familiar to a young audience: that of a ‘Crazy Wall’ or ‘Evidence Board’ as seen in crime films.
+Information and archival material are presented as elements of an investigation, with the camera exploring surfaces where notes and photos have been placed and where threads connect events and images – making the story easy to learn and remember.
+The video is intended not only as an introduction to the exhibition itself, but also as a way of highlighting the exciting research behind it – and thus as a stimulus for possible future study paths.

 Contents: CLIO – Verein für Geschichts- und Bildungsarbeit